Leonardi1469/ProjectileMotionPython/ideal_model/README.md

 The initial speed is varied while the launch angle remains fixed.

-Continuous curves correspond to the analytical solution, whereas discrete markers represent the numerical solution obtained from the integration of the governing differential equations.
+The figure shows the projectile trajectories for different initial speeds.
+Continuous curves correspond to the analytical solution, whereas circular markers represent the numerical integration of the governing differential equations.
+As in the previous figure, the numerical results accurately reproduce the analytical solution throughout the projectile motion.

 ![Variation of the initial speed](ideal_velocity_variation.png)